UPDATED FEB 21, 2020

 This small park is easily accessible, but also easy to miss.
 It’s in North Boulder, back near a neighborhood, but it is so worth the trip.
-A loop around the area’s scenic lake is just about 1.5 miles but connects to Four Mile Creek Trailhead and to the Old Kiln Trail (0.8 miles).
+A loop around the area’s scenic lake is just about 1.5 miles, but connects to Four Mile Creek Trailhead and to the Old Kiln Trail (0.8 miles).
 Look for birds, prairie dogs, mule deer, fox, and rattlesnakes along the trail (though you might want to keep your distance!).

 Remember earlier when we said that Meyers Homestead Trail was for beginners?
 Well, when you are ready to test your skills, head to Mount Sanitas.
 There are a couple shorter, one- to two-mile(ish) loops, but jump on the full, 3.2-mile loop to the top for a real challenge (hope you like hills!).
-You’ll gain more than 1,300 feet of elevation on the way up, and Sanitas can take even strong runners an hour or more to complete.
+You’ll gain approximately 1,300 feet of elevation on the way up, and Sanitas can take even strong runners an hour or more to complete.

-The Mesa Trail is great because you can access it from Chautauqua in the north or Eldorado Springs in the south.
-And, major bonus, it connects with just about every trail in Boulder in between.
+The Mesa Trail is great because you can access it from Chautauqua in the north or Eldorado Springs in the south — and, major bonus, it connects with just about every trail in Boulder in between.
 The entire thing is about a little over seven miles out-and-back, and goes through all kinds of terrain—prairie, pine forests, meadows, up hills, down hills—all with wonderful views of the Flatirons, the plains, and the Devil’s Thumb formation.

 Meyers Homestead Trail, also called Meyer Gulch, is sometimes overlooked for its sister trail, the difficult eight-mile Walker Ranch Loop.
-But if you’re new to trail running, the wide and smooth path makes this a good place to start.
+But if you’re new to trail running, Meyers' wide and smooth path makes this a good place to start.
 There is a gradual hill through the forest to the top (with some great views of Boulder Canyon!).
-If it starts to feel hard, just remind yourself that it’s an out-and-back and you will get to come back down the hill eventually.
+If it starts to feel hard, just remind yourself that it’s an out-and-back, and you will get to come back down the hill eventually.
 The trip is just over five miles, and whether you run it in the spring, summer, or fall, you’ll find an abundance of color along the trail.